flavioluiz/PFEM-article-supplementary-material/README.md

 [![Build Status](https://travis-ci.org/flavioluiz/PFEM-article-supplementary-material.svg?branch=master)](https://travis-ci.org/flavioluiz/PFEM-article-supplementary-material)

 # A Partitioned Finite Element Method for power-preserving discretization of open systems of conservation laws - Supplementary material
-This archive contains supplementary material for the paper "A Partitioned Finite Element Method for power-preserving discretization of open systems of conservation laws", containing all the source codes for the numerial results presented in the paper.**
+This archive contains supplementary material for the paper "A Partitioned Finite Element Method for power-preserving discretization of open systems of conservation laws", containing the source codes for the numerial results presented in the paper.
+An arXiv pre-print version of the paper is available [here](https://arxiv.org/abs/1906.05965).

 The following codes are provided:
 `codes/simulation1D_small.jl`: small amplitudes (linear) 1D simulation